HannaFox/IH_Song_Recommender/README.md

 # HotSongSelected
-HotSongSelected is a music recommendations app that suggests a new song based on popular songs around the globe and similar song's to the user's input.
+HotSongSelected is a music recommendations app that suggests a new song based on popular songs around the globe or a similar song to the user's input.

 ### Project plan
 Day 1: Scapping popular songs (e.g. Billboard's Hot 100: https://www.billboard.com/charts/hot-100/)